Sparrows Point Community Collection

 Greetings Pointer Students and Families,

-As we move through the third marking period of our academic year, I encourage you to you take some time to ask your student to reflect on the school year thus far.
+It’s hard to believe we are at the mid-point of the 2019-20 school year.
+This provides students, families and staff with an opportunity to reflect on the first half of the year.
+I encourage you to you take some time to ask your student to reflect on the school year thus far.
 What has gone well?
 Has your student been involved in extra-curricular activities?
 What steps does your student need to take to have an even more successful second half of the school year?

 In closing, a reminder that we welcome and encourage active involvement from our parents and families.
 Please join our PTSA, attend a parent workshop, follow us on Twitter @SparrowsPointHS, access our school website http://sparrowspoinths.bcps.org/, and attend the many activities and athletic events here on campus.

 I look forward to working with you throughout the remainder of the 2019-20 school year.
 Should you have any questions or concerns, I invite you to contact me directly at email@example.com.

 Biggest thing right now is that online registration is open for spring sports using the following link: